Security Key for Password Vault

 Minimizing downtime points.

 IT admins are still trusting their users with one password that accesses the rest – this can be a double-edged sword.
 2FA is the first check to this problem.
 But the problem is that users still need to remember to long password and type it every time they login.
-When users forget their passwords, they are locked out until the help desk can expensively spend time helping them.
+When users forget their passwords, they are locked out until the help desk can spend expensive time helping them.
 Fortunately, there’s an easier, yet secure, way of letting users login to their password vaults without typing passwords.

 Use a key to unlock your password manager.